appycodes.

 Run an RDI check on your own marketing site this afternoon.
 Open it with JavaScript disabled.
 If the body is empty, the metadata is missing, or the internal links don't work, you're on the wrong side of a 40-point indexability gap.
 Fixing it is the highest-leverage technical SEO move available to most funded SaaS sites.

-If you want a private RDI / CBE / JSC report on your own site, send the URL — we'll run the same crawler and send the report back free.
+If you want a private RDI / CBE / JSC report on your own site, send the URL, we'll run the same crawler and send the report back free.

-The two companion SEO studies — what makes Google drop pages, and which schema types actually move rankings:
+The two companion SEO studies, what makes Google drop pages, and which schema types actually move rankings:

 Taking the first step is the hardest.
-We make everything after that simple.
+Everything after, we make simple.